-When an employer makes a false statement that defames the character of an employee, then the employee may have the right to sue the employer for defamation.
-Defamation refers to the publication of false statements about an individual, and these statements can be made by coworkers, supervisors, or managers.
-When you have suffered harm as a result of character defamation in the workplace, you need to contact a skilled attorney for help with your case.
+When an employer makes a false statement that defames an employee’s character, the employee may have the right to sue the employer for defamation.
+Defamation refers to publishing incorrect information about an individual, and coworkers, supervisors, or managers can make these statements.
+When you have suffered harm due to character defamation in the workplace, you need to contact a skilled attorney for help with your case.
 Workplace defamation can have a serious and long-lasting impact on your reputation, career advancement, and employment prospects.
-At JML Law, our qualified and experienced Los Angeles employment defamation attorneys will get to work investigating your case immediately.
+Our qualified and experienced Los Angeles employment defamation attorneys at JML Law will investigate your case immediately.
 Our goal is to prove the liability of other parties involved so we can obtain full compensation for the harm caused to your reputation.

-Defamation, when related to the workplace, can be described as harm to the character, reputation or career of a former or current employee that is directly caused by the actions or false statements of an employer or anyone representing the employer.
+Defamation, when related to the workplace, can be described as harm to a former or current employee’s character, reputation, or career directly caused by the actions or false statements of an employer or anyone representing the employer.

-This typically happens after an employee has been terminated or has voluntarily resigned his or her position and is searching for employment with another company.
+This typically happens after an employee has been terminated or has voluntarily resigned from their position and is searching for employment with another company.
 Many times, the reasons given for wrongful termination or discipline are false and used by managers to justify to superiors their decision to terminate an employee.
-These statements to superiors also rise to the level of defamation.
+These statements to seniors also rise to the level of defamation.

 In California, defamation in the workplace typically occurs in one of two ways:

 At JML Law, we know how much damage an act of defamation can cause to an employee.
-We represent employees in Los Angeles County, Orange County, San Francisco and throughout California.
+We represent Los Angeles County, Orange County, San Francisco, and California employees.
 Our attorney also knows how to uncover acts of defamation and pursue your claim to obtain compensation for damages.
-If your character, reputation or career has suffered due to an act of defamation committed by your current or former employer, hire an experienced Defamation Attorney Los Angeles to represent your best interests.
+If your character, reputation, or career has suffered due to an act of defamation committed by your current or former employer, hire an experienced Defamation Attorney in Los Angeles to represent your best interests.

-If we are not able to achieve a favorable outcome in your defamation case, we don’t get paid.
+We won’t get paid if we cannot achieve a favorable outcome in your defamation case.
 Your case will be handled on a contingency fee basis.

-There are various types of damages that can be recovered by the victim of defamation if their case is successful.
+The victim of defamation can recover various types of damages if their case is successful.
 This can include the following: